 July 2021: The US Food and Medication Administration (FDA) has expanded the indications for pembrolizumab (Keytruda), an immunotherapy drug, to encompass any cancer with a high mutational burden (TMB-H).
-The new authorisation is for adults and children with advanced TMB-H solid tumours that are continuing developing after prior treatment and for which no other therapeutic alternatives are available.
+The new authorization is for adults and children with advanced TMB-H solid tumours that are continuing to develop after prior treatment and for which no other therapeutic alternatives are available.

 An immune checkpoint inhibitor, such as Keytruda, is a type of medication.
 It works by assisting the immune system in recognising and attacking cancer cells.